 Dutch Harbor is a harbour on Amaknak Island in Unalaska, Alaska.
 It was the location of the Battle of Dutch Harbor in June 1942 and was one of the few sites in the United States to be subjected to aerial bombardment by a foreign power during World War II.

 We were on the first shuttle out to explore the area.
 The first stop was downtown, although I am not sure the name is appropriate, as we came across a church, a few fisheries, and very little else.
-This town is definitely for the working families only, as there wasn't much to see or do, definitely lacked shine from our perspective.
+This town is definitely for working families only, as there wasn't much to see or do, and it lacked shine from our perspective.

-We strolled around, came across a large pod of sea otters off the pier, and a giant bald eagle landed in front of us and then jumped back on the bus for the hotel.
+We strolled around and came across a large pod of sea otters off the pier.
+A giant bald eagle landed before us and then jumped back on the bus for the hotel.

-Today was our online day, so we tucked ourselves in the corner of the cafe to get connected; no wifi in the hotel, but they did have a satellite option to purchase on the island, starting at USD 25 for 1GB, followed by USD 80 for 5GB; fortunately the speed was fast.
+Today was our online day, so we tucked ourselves in the cafe's corner to connect.
+The hotel had no wifi, but they had a satellite option to purchase on the island, starting at USD 25 for 1GB, followed by USD 80 for 5GB; fortunately, the speed was fast.

-After spending the afternoon online, we went back to the ship on foot, navigating through the port and shipping containers to get ready for dinner.
+After spending the afternoon online, we returned to the ship on foot, navigating through the port and shipping containers to prepare for dinner.

-Tonight was another incredible pre-dinner show of over 40 whales surrounding the ship; the captain stopped the ship for half hour for everyone to enjoy the whales and to make sure they had no distractions in their home whilst they were feeding and for them to continue their journey.
+Tonight was another incredible pre-dinner show of over 40 whales surrounding the ship; the captain stopped the ship for half an hour for everyone to enjoy the whales and ensure they had no distractions in their home whilst they were feeding and to continue their journey.